Balajanovski/graphics-demo/README.md

 ## Shadertoy

-The demo is also displayed on shadertoy.
+The demo is also displayed on shadertoy.<br>
 It can be accessed [here](https://www.shadertoy.com/view/MtycDV).

 ## Screenshot